 Broken internal links create issues for both search engines and users.
 Unfortunately for enterprise sites, finding broken internal links at scale isn’t always a simple task.

-With thousands or millions of pages, there can be endless links that are broken.
-Finding them with a manual approach just isn’t an option.
+With thousands or millions of pages there can be endless broken links and finding them manually just isn’t an option.

-That’s where SEO technology comes in — an internal link analysis will reveal what pages have a lot of links and if that page is broken, then it's critical to get it fixed.
+That’s where SEO technology comes in — an internal link analysis will reveal what pages have a lot of links and if that URL is broken, then it's critical to fix it.

 Follow along, or jump to a specific section: